ChrisHarvey21/HABs/README.md

 -The next code I repeated the random forest regression with the known set seed that would produce the minimum RMSE.

 -Lastly I calculated the absoulte errors and ensured that the average error between the predictions and actuals in the dataset was good compared to the average severity of algal bloom.

+## Figures and Visualization

+### Decision Tree
+-The first part of this code is the creation of a decision tree that visually displays the model used for Random Forest Regression.

+-The package "tree" was used from "sklearn"

+### Eight Regression Plots
+-The next eight plots show the relationship between algal severity (no bloom, suspicious, confirmed, and confirmed with toxins).
+However, the eight plots are divided into two groups

+-The first group is four of the plots with no bloom values included.

+-The next group is four of the plots with no bloom values removed.

+-This is necessary to detemrine the impact that the no bloom values have on the regression plots.
+We can see that it has a signifigant impact and changes the trendline/confidence intervals of each plot.